The Personal Side of Coaching – with Grant Holicky

 Trevor Connor 39:46

-that’s really relevant to this episode we’re talking about we have a lot to learn from Ted last so because Hold
+That’s one that’s really relevant to this episode.
+You were talking about we have a lot to learn from Ted Lasso because…

-It was my right I have that one right here and I almost was gonna read a paragraph from a but everybody should check this out because I haven’t personally seen Ted law so I can watch it now.
+I have that one right here and I almost was gonna read a paragraph from it, but everybody should check this out because I haven’t personally seen Ted Lasso.
+I kind of want to watch it now.

 It’s amazing.

-It’s so heartwarming like I either well, almost every episode I cry, and I laugh my head off really
+It’s so heartwarming like I either well, almost every episode I cry, and I laugh my head off.

 Robin Carpenter 40:15